Best Overall for Mid-Handicappers: Cleveland RTX4 Wedge

-“With feel balancing technology, a wide sole, and Rotex face technology, the Cleveland RTX 4 wedge offers better contact and dependable golf ball flight, outstanding turf interaction, and sharp zip grooves perfect for mid handicappers.”
+“With feel balancing technology, a wide sole, and Rotex face technology, the Cleveland RTX 4 offers better contact, dependable golf ball flight & outstanding turf interaction perfect for mid handicappers.”

-Best Sole Grind Option: Cleveland CBX 2 Wedge
+Best Sole Grind Wedge: Cleveland CBX 2 Wedge

-“Featuring a hollow cavity back and incredible feel, Cleveland CBX 2 Wedge makes wonderful high bounce wedges best suited for mid handicappers looking to create consistency in their green game.”
+“Featuring a hollow cavity back and incredible feel, the CBX 2 is best suited for mid handicappers looking to create consistency in their game.”

-The best wedges offer premium features such as a milled grind, bounce options, and different grind options to produce the shot shape that you are after for your golf game.
+The best wedges for mid handicappers offer premium features such as a milled grind, bounce options, and different grind options to produce the shot shape you are after for your golf game.

-These five wedges are sure to help you make the jump to becoming a low handicapper while creating the skills you need to tackle the toughest situations on the golf course.
+These five wedges will help you make the jump to becoming a low handicapper while creating the skills you need to tackle the toughest situations on the golf course.

 Table of Contents

 - The Rundown:

 - Best Golf Wedges for Mid Handicappers

 - How to Create the Wedge Set That’s Perfect for You